gbif/ipt/GMPHowToGuide.md

 Metadata Elements
 =================

-<span id="_Toc254414783" class="anchor"></span>The GBIF Metadata Profile is primarily based on the Ecological Metadata Language (EML)[6].
+<span id="_Toc254414783" class="anchor"></span>The GBIF Metadata Profile is primarily based on the [Ecological Metadata Language (EML)](https://knb.ecoinformatics.org/#tools/eml).
 The GBIF profile utilises a subset of EML and extends it to include additional requirements that are not accommodated in the EML specification.
 The following tables provide short descriptions of the profile elements, and where relevant, links to more complete EML descriptions.
 The elements are categorised as follows:

 -   Dataset (Resource)
 -   Project
 -   People and Organisations
 -   Keyword Set (General Keywords)
 -   Coverage
     -   Taxonomic Coverage
     -   Geographic Coverage
     -   Temporal Coverage
 -   Methods
 -   Intellectual Property Rights
 -   Additional Metadata + NCD (Natural Collections Descriptions Data) Related<span id="_Toc146358902" class="anchor"><span id="_Toc137570770" class="anchor"></span></span>

 Dataset (Resource)